Zero waste swaps for everyone who wants to start their zero waste lifestyle.

 My first zero waste swap pick is straws!
 If you have sensitive teeth like me, or just prefer your cold beverages sipped through a tube, you may find yourself throwing away more of these little plastic guys then you’d like to admit.

-There are alternatives!
+There are alternatives if you look for them!
 The most popular replacement straws on the rise are stainless steel.
 And not without reason.

 Our stainless steel straws are durable, easy to wash, and fit in with the other utensils in your drawer as if they were made to.